abdurrahimgayretli/support_page_app/README.md

 1. Clone the repo with `git clone https://github.com/abdurrahimgayretli/support_page_app.git` command
 2. Switch to the project's root directory in terminal
 3. Install the dependencies by running `npm install`
-4. Once, 'npm install' is completed, run `exp start` to start the expo and react-native server
+4. Once, 'npm install' is completed, run `expo start` to start the expo and react-native server
 5. If it shows a QR code on the terminal as a result of 'expo start' command, then you are good to go!